Public Money Guarantees risky Fossil Fuel Projects: Experts - UrduPoint

 Analysts say this puts it on a collision course with the goals of a deal it midwifed -- the Paris accord requires each signatory to report only domestic emissions, not those it finances elsewhere.

-"This is clearly not fair, since in many cases (such as the Mozambique LNG project), the gas will not be used domestically," Nace said.
+"This is clearly not fair, since in many cases... the gas will not be used domestically," Nace said.

+"It would make more sense for responsibility for such projects to rest with the wealthy countries that will use the gas."
+Total said that in its initial phase the Mozambique project would see 100 million cubic feet of gas per day reserved for the domestic market.

 Total has a 10 percent stake in the Arctic LNG 2 project, which aims to export the equivalent of seven billion barrels of oil -- 12 times France's annual consumption.